Find Texas’ Sonography Programs in 2023

 Is certification required to be a sonographer in Texas?

 Certification is not required by the state of Texas.
-However, possessing certification in your field is a way of showing expertise and dedication to your craft, and is worth pursuing.
-Most employers require professional certification by the American Registry for Diagnostic Medical Sonography (ARDMS).
+However, possessing RDMS credentials is a way of showing expertise and dedication to your craft, and will likely be guaranteed by your employer.

 The only way to earn certification by the ARDMS is by taking and passing their exam.